Medically reviewed by Drugs.com. Last updated on Jan 1, 2020.

-- Store Corifact in a refrigerator at 2 - 8°C (36 - 46°F).
-Corifact is stable for 24 months, up to the expiration date on the carton and vial labels.
+- Corifact is stable for 36 months, up to the expiration date on the carton and vial labels.
 Within the expiration date, Corifact may be stored at room temperature not to exceed 25°C (77°F) for up to 6 months.

 - Do not return the product to the refrigerator after it is stored at room temperature.
-Clearly mark the beginning date of room temperature storage on the carton flap.
+Clearly mark the beginning date of room temperature storage on the carton label.

 - Do not use beyond the expiration date on the carton and vial labels, or end of the period for room temperature storage, whichever comes first.

-- Administer promptly after reconstitution.
-This product does not contain a preservative.
-The product must be used within 4 hours after reconstitution.
+- This product does not contain a preservative and must be used within 4 hours after reconstitution.
 Do not refrigerate or freeze the reconstituted solution.

 Patient Counseling Information

-- Inform patients of the signs and symptoms of allergic hypersensitivity reactions, such as urticaria, rash, tightness of the chest, wheezing, hypotension and/or anaphylaxis experienced during or after injection of Corifact (see WARNINGS AND PRECAUTIONS/Hypersensitivity [5.1]).
+- Inform patients of the signs and symptoms of allergic hypersensitivity reactions, such as urticaria, rash, tightness of the chest, wheezing, hypotension and/or anaphylaxis experienced during or after injection of Corifact [see Warnings and Precautions (5.1)].

-- Inform patients of the signs and symptoms of immunogenicity such as breakthrough bleeding (see WARNINGS AND PRECAUTIONS/Immunogenicity [5.2]).
+- Inform patients of the signs and symptoms of immunogenicity such as breakthrough bleeding [see Warnings and Precautions (5.2)].

-- Inform patients of signs and symptoms of thrombosis, such as limb or abdomen swelling and/or pain, chest pain, shortness of breath, loss of sensation or motor power, altered consciousness, vision, or speech (see WARNINGS AND PRECAUTIONS/Thromboembolic Risk [5.3]).
+- Inform patients of signs and symptoms of thrombosis, such as limb or abdomen swelling and/or pain, chest pain, shortness of breath, loss of sensation or motor power, altered consciousness, vision, or speech [see Warnings and Precautions (5.3)].

-- Inform patients that because Corifact is made from human blood, it may carry a risk of transmitting infectious agents, e.g., viruses, and theoretically, the Creutzfeldt-Jakob disease (CJD) agent (see WARNINGS AND PRECAUTIONS/Transmission of Infectious Agents [5.4] and Description ).
+- Inform patients that because Corifact is made from human blood, it may carry a risk of transmitting infectious agents, e.g., viruses, the variant Creutzfeldt-Jakob disease (vCJD) agent and, theoretically, the Creutzfeldt-Jakob disease (CJD) agent [see Warnings and Precautions (5.4) and Description (11)].